Michigan schools are gearing up for the SAT. Kathleen Gillespie, PhD, spells out what students need to know to get ready.

-Although research does not document significant benefits of any one exam prep routine over another, what does contribute to positive outcomes is the consistency with which an exam prep routine is implemented and the extent to which it is personalized and adapted for individual learners.1 Every student is different and there are as many ways to individualize exam prep as there are students.
-2 What follows are some of the best practices confirmed by the experiences of Mr. Michael Godvin and Mrs. Brigid Godvin, Co-founders of The Student Connection, and their team of tutors.
+Although research does not document significant benefits of any one exam prep routine over another, what does contribute to positive outcomes is the consistency with which an exam prep routine is implemented and the extent to which it is personalized and adapted for individual learners, such tools can be found online at usatestprep.
+1. Every student is different and there are as many ways to individualize exam prep as there are students.
+2. What follows are some of the best practices confirmed by the experiences of Mr. Michael Godvin and Mrs. Brigid Godvin, Co-founders of The Student Connection, and their team of tutors.
 Each of the following tips are based on the philosophy that learning how to see yourself as able to control your exam performance helps to motivate you to devote the effort and attention required for successful exam prep.3

 How to Play an Active Role in Your Exam Prep